Are you overwhelmed with knowing how to effectively plan your homeschool year? Follow this guide to help you plan your homeschool year step by step.

 This last step will continue throughout the school year.
 I try not to plan more than a couple of weeks at a time so that I don’t have to cross out and change many plans if something unexpected comes up.

-I’ve tried several different types of planners, and my favorite for the last few years has been A Simple Plan Homeschool Planner.
+I’ve tried several different types of planners, and my favorite for the last few years has been A Simple Plan Homeschool Planner by Mardel.
 I prefer using a printed planner over a digital one, and this planner has enough space for all of my kids, as well as a monthly calendar to jot down sports practices and appointments.

 How to fill in lessons each week.